SEND Information Report

 How do we handle complaints from parents of children with SEND about provision made at the school?

-The usual arrangements for the treatment of complaints at Brentfield Primary School are used for complaints about provision made for special educational needs and disability.
-We encourage parents to discuss their concerns with the class teacher, SENDCo, Year Group Leader, or Headteacher to resolve the issue before making the complaint formal to the Chair of the Governing Body.
+We encourage parents to discuss their concerns with the class teacher, SENCO, Phase Lead, or Headteacher to resolve the issue before making the complaint formal to the Chair of the Governing Body.

 Parents have the following rights of redress, should the school, governors or LA fail in its duty to provide, or if the parent disagrees with a decision or feels that there is discriminatory practice: